ShadiSec/Mini-Projects/README.md

   A trivia game that uses OOP and the Open Trivia Database for questions.

 > [🟠 Hirst Painting - (Python)](https://github.com/ShadiSec/Hirst-Painting/blob/main/main.py)
-  A trivia game that uses OOP and the Open Trivia Database for questions.
+  A program that recreates a Damien Hirst-style dot painting using Turtle graphics and random colors extracted from an image with colorgram.

 > 🚧 More Coming Soon...